 If you need additional assistance with accessing your account, please visit http://www.hccs.edu/resources-for/current-students/student-system-help/

-What You Need Before starting the registration:
+What You Need Before scheduling your session:

 - Your HCC ID

 - The DATE listed on your I-94 as “admit until date” OR your expected visa/status termination date (for work visas this will be the last day of their employment + 60-day grace period; for some dependents – the date of reaching the age limit.)
-You should be in status on or after December 22, 2019, or should have applied for an extension of your status in order to qualify for COS for the Spring 2020 session.

 - You can print out your I-94 at the following link: https://i94.cbp.dhs.gov/I94/#/home.
 If you have a previous status change, you will use the I-94 on your latest COS approval notice.